nordic-rse/nordic-rse.github.io/content/events/2021-online-unconference/_index.md

 - *On-going projects*: share with others something unfinished and almost working that you would like to get feedback on
 - *Something else*: is there something you would like to share with others that does not fit any of the previous points?
 We are looking forward to hearing about it!

-## How to contribute ideas
+Ready to submit your idea? - Please use the [unconference contribution issue template](https://github.com/nordic-rse/nordic-rse.github.io/blob/main/.github/ISSUE_TEMPLATE/unconference-contribution.md) to let us know.
+It does not have to be polished yet, but so that the community gets the idea.
+We can polish it together if you want to :)

-- Would like to participate but don't really know how?
-Chat with us in the [Zulip chat](https://coderefinery.zulipchat.com/#narrow/stream/213720-nordic-rse), we will figure out something together.
+You may also come and chat with us in the [Zulip chat](https://coderefinery.zulipchat.com/#narrow/stream/213720-nordic-rse), where we can figure out contributions together.

-- Once you have an idea for your contribution, open a github issue [here](https://github.com/nordic-rse/nordic-rse.github.io/issues/new/choose), use the *Unconference contribution* template.
-- You can also email us at <nordic-rse-organizers@neic.no>.
-In this case, please try to follow [this template](https://github.com/nordic-rse/nordic-rse.github.io/blob/main/.github/ISSUE_TEMPLATE/unconference-contribution.md)
+Uncomfortable with github issues? - you can also email us at <nordic-rse-organizers@neic.no>.
+In this case, please try to follow [this template](https://github.com/nordic-rse/nordic-rse.github.io/blob/main/.github/ISSUE_TEMPLATE/unconference-contribution.md) as much as possible.
-- Note that **you don't need to submit a long and fully polished proposal**, you can update your idea until the unconference and you will receive all the feedback and support that you need.

-- For organisation purposes, we kindly ask you to **submit your idea by June 28th 2021** (1-2 paragraphs text may be enough).
+If you want to be part of the published program, we kindly ask you to **submit your idea by June 28th 2021** via any of the above mentioned channels.
-- If you miss the deadline, you are still welcome to join the unconference.
-You will have the chance to add your contribution live during the event.
+And remember, no stress, if you cannot submit anything before the event, you will still have the chance to add your contribution live during the event.
 But the earlier we know, the easier it is for us to schedule the contributions.

+By submitting a contribution you agree
-- Any kind of contribution is welcomed, however please bear in mind that
+   - that your name and abstract of the contribution will be published in our program and that
-   - we will publish name and abstracts of contributions.
-   - contributions have to respect the [Code of Conduct](./code-of-conduct).
+   - your contribution respects the [Code of Conduct](./code-of-conduct).

-## Tentative format
+## Tentative schedule

+We will publish submitted contributions here weekyly as soon as they are confirmed.

 - June 29 (all times in CEST)
-  - 13:00 : Pitch topics
+  - 13:00 : Welcome and introduction
-  - 13:10 : Unconference session
+  - 13:10 : Invited talks and NordicRSE
   - 14:20 : Break
   - 14:40 : Unconference session
-  - 16:00 : Social time
-  - 18:00 : Close
+  - 16:00 : Close
+  - Zoom remains open for Social time until ~18:00

 - June 30 (all times in CEST)
-  - 13:00 : Pitch topics
+  - 13:00 : Introduction to the day and last minute contributions
   - 13:10 : Unconference session
   - 14:20 : Break
   - 14:40 : Unconference session
-  - 16:00 : Social time
-  - 18:00 : Close
+  - 16:00 : Close

-## What we will provide
+  - Zoom remains open for Social time until ~18:00

+## NordicRSE provides

 - [Code of Conduct](./code-of-conduct/)
 - Zoom (with breakout rooms for unconference sessions)